hollorol/fiboBG/README.md

 make
 make install
 ```
-The installation assumes you want to instal fiboBG locally to $HOME/.local .
+The installation assumes you want to install fiboBG locally to $HOME/.local .
 If you want to install it globally ( genarally not a good idea ), you can do this by modifying the Makefile.

 ## Usage
 In xinitrc, run the compiled program in background before window manager!
 If you have a compositor (only compton tested) you can make a dynamical background more usable with setting your terminal alpha parameter.